🌲

 Beautiful life-long friendships and sisterhood unlocked

-If you are considering taking the course, I would simply advise you are honest with yourself, and are in a healthy mental space to undergo the experience.
-If you are currently grieving, have other major life stressors, or are suffering a particularly bad episode of depression or anxiety, this 10-day experience will be more intense than it already is, and potentially emotionally disturbing.
+If you are considering taking the course, I would simply advise you to be honest with yourself and ensure you are in a healthy mental space to undergo the experience.
+If you are currently grieving, have other major life stressors, or are suffering a particularly difficult episode of depression or anxiety, this 10-day experience may be more intense than it already is, and potentially emotionally disturbing.

-If those above circumstances truthfully do not apply to you, do not hesitate and overthink the decision to do it.
-You will deeply thank yourself for having done it and embarking on the path.
+If those circumstances truthfully do not apply to you, do not hesitate and overthink the decision.
+You will deeply thank yourself for having done it and embarking on the journey.

-7. Be gentle with yourself: Be kind to yourself.
+• Be gentle with yourself.
+Be kind to yourself.
 You may not be perfect, but you are all you've got to work with.
 The process of becoming who you will be begins first with the total acceptance of who you are.

-8. Investigate yourself: Question everything.
+• Investigate yourself.
+Question everything.
 Take nothing for granted.
-Don't believe anything because it sounds wise and pious and some holy men said it.
+Don't believe anything because it sounds wise and pious.
 See for yourself.
-That does not mean that you should be cynical, impudent or irreverent.
-It means you should be empirical.
+That means you should be empirical.
 Subject all statements to the actual test of your experience and let the results be your guide to truth.
-Insight meditation evolves out of an inner longing to wake up to what is real and to gain liberating insight to the true structure of existence.
-The entire practice hinges upon this desire to be awake to the truth.
-Without it, the practice is superficial.

-10. Don't ponder: You don't need to figure everything out.
+• Don't ponder.
+You don't need to figure everything out.
 Discursive thinking won't free you from the trap.
-In mediation, the mind is purified naturally by mindfulness, by wordless bare attention.
-Habitual deliberation is not necessary to eliminate those things that are keeping you in bondage.
-All that is necessary is a clear, non-conceptual perception of what they are and how they work.
+In meditation, the mind is purified naturally by mindfulness, by wordless bare attention.
+All that is necessary is a clear, non-conceptual perception of what things are and how they work.
 That alone is sufficient to dissolve them.
-Concepts and reasoning just get in the way.
 Don't think.
 See.

 Thank you for reading and I wish your path is filled with loving kindness.